CMU-Perceptual-Computing-Lab/openpose/doc/installation_cmake.md

     <img src="media/cmake_installation/im_1_windows.png", width="480">
 </p>

-3. Press the `Configure` button, keep the generator in Unix Makefile (Ubuntu) or set it to `Visual Studio 14 2015 Win64` (Windows), and press `Finish`.
+3. Press the `Configure` button, keep the generator in `Unix Makefile` (Ubuntu) or set it to `Visual Studio 14 2015 Win64` (Windows), and press `Finish`.
 <p align="center">
     <img src="media/cmake_installation/im_2.png", width="240">
     <img src="media/cmake_installation/im_2_windows.png", width="240">
 </p>

-4. If this step is successful, in the bottom box it will show "Configuring done" (in the last line) as shown below.
-Otherwise, some red text will appear in the lower part of the program.
+4. If this step is successful, the `Configuring done` text will appear in the bottom box in the last line.
+Otherwise, some red text will appear in that same bottom box.
 <p align="center">
     <img src="media/cmake_installation/im_3.png", width="480">
     <img src="media/cmake_installation/im_3_windows.png", width="480">
 </p>

-5. Press the `Generate` button, click the `Open Project` button as shown in the previous image (if Windows), and proceed to [OpenPose Building](#openpose-building).
+5. Press the `Generate` button and proceed to [OpenPose Building](#openpose-building).
 You can now close CMake.
-The Visual Studio solution (Windows), called `build/OpenPose.sln`, can be opened at any time.

 Note: If you prefer to use your own custom Caffe or OpenCV versions, see [Custom Caffe](#custom-caffe) or [Custom OpenCV](#custom-opencv) respectively.